Games

 — Example II: The Backroom —

-Some examples of the collaborative process between myself and Feardeer.
-In this instance, I designed several petshop creatures, which Feardeer lined and painted to produce the final in-game monster art.
+Examples of the collaborative process between myself and Feardeer.
+In this instance, I designed several petshop creatures.
+Feardeer coloured my designs in a painterly style matching the environments & UI elements to produce the final in-game monster art.

 Books & Comics